openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

  -  Finally, overriding the automatically-deduced batch size as well:
 - - $benchmark_app -hint none -d **BATCH:GPU(16)** -m 'path to your favorite model'

-The last example is also applicabe to the CPU and any other device that generally supports the batched execution.
+The last example is also applicable to the CPU and any other device that generally supports the batched execution.

 ### See Also
 [Supported Devices](supported_plugins/Supported_Devices.md)